White Chicken Chili Recipe

 Instant Pot White Chicken Chili Recipe

-- Add the chicken, chicken stock, and other ingredients to your Instant Pot and secure the lid with the vent closed.
+- Place the chicken, chicken stock, and other ingredients in your Instant Pot and secure the lid with the vent closed.

 - Set your Instant Pot to High pressure for 20 minutes.
 Allow the pressure to release naturally for 10 minutes, and then, using a pot holder, carefully use the quick release.
 Remove the lid from the Instant Pot and shred the chicken using two forks.
 Stir to combine all of the ingredients.